kevinswiber/newman-debug/README.md

 # newman-debug

-A guide on how to debug [Postman](https://www.postman.com) collection runs with [newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).
+A guide on how to debug [Postman](https://www.postman.com) collection scripts with [newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).

 Feel free to clone this repository to walk through an example: